American Football League: AFL 50th anniversary celebration

-AFL franchises
+Teams

 Today, two of the NFL's eight divisions are composed entirely of former AFL teams, the AFC West (Broncos, Chargers, Chiefs, and Raiders) and the AFC East (Bills, Dolphins, Jets, and Patriots).
 Additionally, the Bengals now play in the AFC North and the Tennessee Titans (formerly the Oilers) play in the AFC South.

-Former stadiums: Oakland–Alameda County Coliseum, Los Angeles Memorial Coliseum, Fenway Park, Nickerson Field, Alumni Stadium, Nippert Stadium, the Cotton Bowl, Balboa Stadium and Kezar Stadium), still standing but currently vacant (Houston Astrodome), or demolished.
+Former stadiums: Oakland–Alameda County Coliseum, Los Angeles Memorial Coliseum, Fenway Park, Nickerson Field, Alumni Stadium, Nippert Stadium, the Cotton Bowl, Balboa Stadium and Kezar Stadium are still standing, but currently do not host a team, and the Houston Astrodome was partially demolished.

-AFL playoffs
+Playoffs

 From 1960 to 1968, the AFL determined its champion via a single-elimination playoff game between the winners of its two divisions.
 The home teams alternated each year by division, so in 1968 the Jets hosted the Raiders, even though Oakland had a better record (this was changed in 1969).
 In 1963, the Buffalo Bills and Boston Patriots finished tied with identical records of 7–6–1 in the AFL East Division.
 There was no tie-breaker protocol in place, so a one-game playoff was held in War Memorial Stadium in December.
 The visiting Patriots defeated the host Bills 26–8.
 The Patriots traveled to San Diego as the Chargers completed a three-game season sweep over the weary Patriots with a 51–10 victory.
 A similar situation occurred in the 1968 season, when the Oakland Raiders and the Kansas City Chiefs finished the regular season tied with identical records of 12–2 in the AFL West Division.
 The Raiders beat the Chiefs 41–6 in a division playoff to qualify for the AFL Championship Game.
-In 1969, the final year of the independent AFL, Professional Football's first "wild card" playoffs were conducted.
+In 1969, the final year of the independent AFL, for the first time professional football featured a playoff team that had not won its division or conference during the regular season.
 A four-team playoff was held, with the second-place teams in each division playing the winner of the other division.
-The Chiefs upset the Raiders in Oakland 17–7 in the league's Championship, the final AFL game played.
-The Kansas City Chiefs were the first Super Bowl champion to win two road playoff games and the first wildcard team to win the Super Bowl, although the term "wildcard" was coined by the media, and not used officially until several years later.
+The Chiefs upset the Raiders in Oakland 17–7 in the league's championship, the final AFL game played (except for the league's All-Star game).
+The Kansas City Chiefs were the first Super Bowl champion to win two road playoff games and the first team to win the Super Bowl despite not having won its division or conference during the regular season.